Marker-Inc-Korea/AutoRAG/docs/source/optimization/custom_config.md

 So you have to write the tuple like you are writing a tuple in the python code.
 ```

-## Use environment variable in the yaml file
+## Use environment variable in the YAML file

 It becomes easier to manage the api key or other secrets using environment variables.
-You can use environment variables in the yaml file directly.
+You can use environment variables in the YAML file directly.

 ```yaml
 node_lines: